 - Quotas: Management (higher fees), NRI (premium), State (domicile advantage).

-- Counseling Rounds: Seats fill in Round 1-3; stray vacancies for lower scores.
+- Counselling Rounds: Seats fill in Round 1-3; stray vacancies for lower scores.

 - Exam Trends: If tougher, cutoffs drop by 10-20 marks.